-The department offers undergraduate courses of three types.
-Introductory courses (at the 1000 level) survey each of the broad fields of study in the discipline.
-Advanced courses (at the 3000 and 4000 levels) explore more closely defined topics within each of those fields - 3000-level courses examine relatively broad subjects: 4000-level courses examine more specific topics, but are not inherently more demanding than 3000-level courses.
+The department offers a B.A. and a minor in political science, with four available concentrations.
+Undergraduate courses include introductory courses (at the 1000 level) which survey each of the broad fields of study in the discipline.
+Advanced courses (at the 3000 and 4000 levels) explore more closely defined topics within each of those fields: 3000-level courses examine relatively broad subjects; 4000level courses examine more specific topics but are not inherently more demanding than 3000-level courses.
 Introductory-level preparation or at least sophomore standing is recommended for students undertaking these advanced courses.
 Independent study courses (at the 4000 level) are offered to majors with sophomore or higher standing; prerequisites for these courses are stated in the course descriptions that follow.
 For purposes of distribution and concentration, courses are grouped in their broad fields in the listings below, as indicated by the last two digits of their course numbers: